-This manual provides you with the necessary information on the main characteristics of your new paraglider.
+This manual provides the necessary information on the main characteristics of your new paraglider.

-Whilst it provides information on the wing, it cannot be viewed as an instructional handbook and does not offer the training required to fly this type of paraglider.
+Whilst it provides information, it cannot be viewed as an instructional handbook and does not offer the training required to fly this type of paraglider.

 Training can only be undertaken at a certified paragliding school and each country has its own system of licensing.